microsoft/mu_basecore/.pytool/Plugin/UncrustifyCheck/Readme.md

 By default, files in paths matched in a .gitignore file or a recognized git submodule are excluded.
 If this option is `True`, the plugin will not attempt to recognize these files and exclude them.

+### `UNCRUSTIFY_IN_PLACE=TRUE`

+MU_CHANGE - Feature added.

+Mu adds support for passing this parameter on the command line when running `stuart_ci_build`.
+If passed, it will cause any changes to be made in-place to the files in the workspace, enabling the caller to easily format any failing code before submitting a PR.

+While this can also be set as an environment variable, it is recommended to only use it as a CLI paramter.

+_NOTE:_ This is _not_ an option in the config `yaml`.
+It is an option passed directly into the tool.

 ## High-Level Plugin Operation

 This plugin generates two main sets of temporary files: